 Moving forward, we will continue to monitor and assess the impacts of the economy that affect our portfolio performance.
-The current inflationary environment which has shown some signs of cooling is still expected to remain above the central bank's target rate in 2023.
-While the Bank of Canada has slowed the pace of interest rate increases, there is still the expectation that interest rates may still need to be increased.
-While the current interest rate environment is creating some short-term impacts to our cash flow, we believe this will prove to be offset over time by increased revenues through rising rental rates across most of our portfolio.
+The current inflationary environment, which has shown some signs of cooling is still expected to remain above the central bank's target interest rate going into 2024.
+While the Bank of Canada has currently paused, they are nonetheless still signaling that interest rates may still need to be increased.
+While the current interest rate environment is creating some short-term impacts to our cash flow, we believe this to be offset over time by increased revenues through rising rental rates across most of our portfolio.
 We continue to see strong demand and rising rental rates across our Ontario and Quebec industrial portfolios.
-Current rental rates are significantly discounted from prevailing market rates.
-Also, we have continued to see strong demand for space across our convenience retail portfolio.
-This has allowed us to produce steady and increasing cash flow across those portfolios.
-Even in the current interest rate environment, mortgage rates are still extremely attractive and only slightly above our average mortgage rates across the portfolio.
-In addition, we have adjusted our capitalization rates to reflect higher financing costs.
+Our current rental rates are still significantly discounted over prevailing market rates across these portfolios.
+Also, we continue to see strong demand for space across our convenience retail portfolio that is generating increasing cash flow.
+Even in the current interest rate environment, mortgage rates are still extremely attractive and only slightly above our average mortgage face rates across the portfolio.
+In addition, we have proactively adjusted our capitalization rates to reflect higher financing costs.

 Although the current inflationary macro environment has shown signs of reversing, the rapid rise in interest rates that began in 2022 continues to present a challenging environment for the Trust.
-This has led to a decrease in the Trust's IFRS real estate valuations from Q12022.
-Notwithstanding this, we had a small increase in Q2/2023 as rental income gains were not completely offset by higher cap rates in the REIT's property portfolio.
-As a comparison, Net Asset Value has decreased to \$7.62/Unit from \$7.64/Unit at the end of Q4/2022.
+This has led to a decrease in the Trust's IFRS real estate valuations from Q1/2022.
+The Trust increased cap rates in Q3/2023 across our retail portfolio to reflect expected market conditions although actual cap rates in the asset market have been slow to adjust.
+As a comparison, Net Asset Value or NAV has decreased to \$7.46/Unit from \$7.64/Unit at the end of Q4/2022, which is a far lower decrease than the increase in interest rates over the same period.

-The Trust has sufficient liquidity to meet our operational needs through 2023, as well as fund potential acquisitions and development projects.
+The Trust has sufficient liquidity to meet our operational needs through 2024, as well as fund potential acquisitions and development projects.
 Maintaining a leverage ratio that is appropriate for the Trust is an essential part of our long-term strategy.
-At the end of Q2 2023, the Trust had overall leverage of 52%, slightly below our desired range of 55% to 65%.
-With the Trust's portfolio's stability, we believe these leverage ratios are conservative.
+At the end of Q3/2023, the Trust had an overall conservative leverage ratio of 53%, slightly below our desired range of 55% to 65%.
 As always, we are focused on proactively managing the Trust's finance costs.
-The Trust has completed all of it 2023 refinancings for all but \$2 million of debt maturing in December 2023.
+The Trust has completed all of its required 2023 refinancings for all but \$2 million of debt maturing in December 2023 and is working diligently to be in position to take advantage of any and all interest rate moves for our 2024 maturities.

 Management always assesses and evolves its asset portfolio.
 The Trust will focus its near-term acquisition efforts on the industrial and multi-residential sectors across Canada as well as continue to slowly reduce its exposure to its non-core retail assets when opportunities exist to create a more balanced property portfolio as demonstrated by the sales and acquisitions completed in 2022.
-The Trust expects to grow its asset base predominantly through acquisitions during 2023 but at a slower rate than in 2022.
-In line with our disciplined investment objectives, we will continue to assess each acquisition to ensure it meets our criteria.
+The Trust expects to grow its asset base predominantly through acquisitions during 2024, albeit at a slower rate than has historically been the case.